 What is auction finance, and does it apply to me?

 Auction finance is used to pay for items bought through auctions and are therefore intended for quick payments with a short turnaround time.
-Our bridging loans allow you to purchase property via auction.
+Our bridging loans allow you to purchase property in this way.
 We provide you with the money you need to complete the property purchase within the time frame.

 Auctions can be a great place to find old properties with great potential to invest and build profit or build up your property portfolio.
-Whether you’re looking to buy-to-let or refurbish an old property to sell on at a later date, we’re here to help you organise your finances to ensure you’re ready to complete your purchase.
+Whether you’re looking to buy-to-let or refurbish an old property to sell on at a later date, we’re here to help.

 How our bridging finance can help you:

-What we do and why we’re great at it
+What we do and why we’re good at it

-When it comes to buying your first property, or your hundredth, remember this:
+When it comes to buying your first property at auction, or your hundredth, remember this:

 Don’t panic, we’re here to help.

-Completing a property within such a limited time span can be tricky with a traditional mortgage, even more so if you’re looking to use commercial or more unusual property as your security for the loan.
+Completing a property within such a limited time span can be tricky with a traditional mortgage, even more so if you’re looking to use a commercial building or a more unusual property as your security for the loan.

 Bridging loans are considerably quicker, with our completions being from as little as three days, even with complex circumstances.
 Our lending period also ranges from 3 – 18 months and with no early repayment charges, if circumstances change then you can exit at an earlier date that works best for you.